gazebosim/sdf_tutorials/spec_model_kinematics/tutorial.md

 of freedom remaining between the two links.

 * `ball`: 3 rotational degrees of freedom
-* `continuous`: 1 rotational degree of freedom with joint limits
+* `continuous`: 1 rotational degree of freedom with no joint limits
 * `fixed`: 0 degrees of freedom
 * `prismatic`: 1 translational degree of freedom
 * `revolute`: 1 rotational degree of freedom with joint limits